pavan-kumar-s/tpp/ICLR.md

 **Weakness-1:**
 The core idea focuses on context retrieval, but the novelty is limited since query decomposition and graph-based iterative retrieval have been explored previously; comparison to similar methods (e.g., SiReRAG, ArchRAG, GraphRAG) is missing.

-We agree with the reviewer that the idea of query decomposition and graph-based iterative retrieval were explored previously, the novelty here is the pipeline that brings together the different these different aspects.
-On that note, we have compared with the existing methods, SiReRAG and GraphRAG as suggested by the reviewer.
-For the case of ArchRAG, the code has not been open-sourced yet by the authors, the anonymous link provided (https://anonymous.4open.science/r/H-CAR-AG-1E0B/) seems to have expired.
-Also, we have mailed the authors of the paper and we will benchmark our results against it once we have the codes.
-As both SireRAG and GraphRAG do not follow retrieve-then-read paradigm, only the question answer results are shown in the below table.
+We agree these approaches have been studied before; however, the novelty of BrowseNet lies in its unified pipeline that integrally combines query decomposition, graph-of-chunks construction, and efficient one-shot retrieval, which to our knowledge is not previously realized.
+In response to the reviewer’s suggestion, we have benchmarked BrowseNet against related methods SiReRAG and GraphRAG.
+Unfortunately, the ArchRAG code is not publicly available, and the anonymous access link appears expired.
+We have contacted the authors and will include comparisons once the code becomes accessible.

+Below are comparison results on HotpotQA, 2WikiMQA, and MuSiQue datasets using the gpt-4o-mini answer generation model with top-5 chunks provided:

 |    Method (K=5)  | HotpotQA ||2WikiMQA||MuSiQue||Average||
 |------|------|------|------|------|------|------|------|------|